dwenking/wingfuzz-detected-bugs/README.md

 ## The Details of Bugs

 We have detailed information about the bugs we detected.
-For bugs reported through the bug tracking system, we have retained the IDs, but for some databases, such as XX and XX, we reported via email, therefore they lack IDs.
+For bugs reported through the bug tracking system, we have retained the IDs, but for some databases, such as TenDB, PolarDB, VastBase-G100, and YashanDB, we reported via email, therefore they lack IDs.

+Up to our submission, we have detected the following 236 bugs.

 | Database   | ID             | Bug Type              |
 |------------|----------------|-----------------------|